Hiroshi Hamada received the B.E. and M.E. degrees in electrical engineering from the Tokyo Institute of

 Telegraph and Telephone Corporation (NTT), Atsugi, Japan, in 2011, where he started the research and

 development of the millimeter-wave/terahertz (THz) monolithic microwave integrated circuits (MMICs)

 for wireless communications.
 He was engaged in researches of InP-transistor-based THz MMICs and

 modules such as 300-GHz power amplifiers, mixers, transceivers, and 500-GHz amplifiers in NTT

 Photonics Labs and Device Technology Labs from 2011–2021.
 In 2021, he was transferred to NTT

 DOCOMO, INC., and he is currently working in 6G-IOWN Promotion Department as a Manager.
 Mr.

 Hamada is a member of the Institute of Electrical and Electronics Engineers (IEEE) and the Institute of

 Electronics, Information and Communication Engineers (IEICE).
 He has been serving as a member for the

-IEEE Microwave Theory & Techniques Society (MTT-S) Technical Committee on Microwave and
+IEEE Microwave Theory and Technology Society (MTT-S) Technical Committee on Microwave and

 Millimeter-Wave Solid State Devices (TC-9).
 He was a recipient of the IEEE IMS Best Industry Paper